TZstatsADS/Fall2021-Project2-group6/README.md

 + Nikhil Cherukupalli preprocessed the arrest data, generated the histograms/UI for the arrests panel, refactored the project code and contributed to the README file.
 + Matthew Park worked with the homeless shelter data, helped manage the git repository, handled the deployment process to shinyapps.io, and presented the project to the class.
 + Zhuohan Zhang participated in designing the study and finding some data, implemented covid_19 cases and vaccine session, led a team discussing business value of this project.
++ Yixuan Zou worked on implementation of visualization of salary and working hours of goverment agency employee.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.